Finschia/finschia-sdk/docs/core/proto-docs.md

 ### MsgCreateContract
 MsgCreateContract is the Msg/CreateContract request type.

+Throws:
+- ErrInvalidAddress
+  - `owner` is of invalid format.
+- ErrInvalidRequest
+  - `name` exceeds the app-specific limit in length.
+  - `base_img_uri` exceeds the app-specific limit in length.
+  - `meta` exceeds the app-specific limit in length.

+Signer: `owner`

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |